jakartaee/jakarta.ee/content/news/developer-guide-for-jakarta-ee-10-and-microprofile-6.0/_index.md

   On 22nd September 2022, Jakarta EE 10 was released.
 Three months later, MicroProfile 6.0 was released with Jakarta EE 10 Core Profile alignment.
-We are very proud to announce that Open Liberty 23.0.0.3 supports both Jakarta EE 10 and MicroProfile 6.0, and it is the first runtime that support both Jakarta EE 10 and MicroProfile 6.0 in a production ready version.
+We are very proud to announce that Open Liberty 23.0.0.3 supports both Jakarta EE 10 and MicroProfile 6.0, and it is the **first** runtime that support both Jakarta EE 10 and MicroProfile 6.0 in a production ready version.
 In this blog, we are going to discuss some of the main features in Jakarta EE 10 and MicroProfile 6.0 and then demonstrate how you can use them.
 ---

-On 22nd September 2022, Jakarta EE 10 was released.
-Three months later, MicroProfile 6.0 was released with Jakarta EE 10 Core Profile alignment.
-We are very proud to announce that [Open Liberty 23.0.0.3](https://openliberty.io/blog/2023/04/04/23.0.0.3.html) supports both Jakarta EE 10 and MicroProfile 6.0, and it is the first runtime that support both Jakarta EE 10 and MicroProfile 6.0 in a production ready
+On 22nd September 2022, [Jakarta EE 10](https://jakarta.ee/specifications/platform/10/) was released.
+Three months later, [MicroProfile 6.0](https://microprofile.io/2023/01/10/microprofile-6-0-release/) was released with Jakarta EE 10 Core Profile alignment.
+We very proud to announce that [Open Liberty 23.0.0.3](https://openliberty.io/blog/2023/04/04/23.0.0.3.html) supports both Jakarta EE 10 and MicroProfile 6.0, and it is the first runtime that support both Jakarta EE 10 and MicroProfile 6.0 in a production ready